 So why aren’t people buying investment real estate?
 Or along the same lines, why aren’t they quitting their jobs to start that business they’ve been wanting to start for years?

 If you like your job, then great, stay where you are.
-According to a Gallup poll, however, 85% of people hate their jobs.
+According to a Gallup poll, however, 85% of people hate their jobs, which automatically decreases productivity

-Most people want to take action, quit their job, start a business, maybe buy a building.
+Most people want to take action, like quit their job, start a business, or maybe buy a building.
 They want the outcome of success.

 Most people are afraid to take the risk.
 They’re afraid of failure.